rmjarvis/TreeCorr/README.rst

         There is a bug with numpy that it sometimes doesn't install correctly when included as a setup.py dependency:
             https://github.com/numpy/numpy/issues/1458
-        The bug was marked closed in 2012, but I've gotten it with the latest numpy version 1.8.2.
+        The bug was marked closed in 2012, but I've gotten it with numpy versions since then.
 Installation failed with a traceback that ended with::

             File "/private/tmp/easy_install-xl4gri/numpy-1.8.2/numpy/core/setup.py", line 631, in configuration